awsdocs/amazon-vpc-user-guide/doc_source/working-with-vpcs.md

 You can optionally specify an IPv6 CIDR block for your subnet if an IPv6 CIDR block is associated with your VPC\.

+To create the subnet in a Local Zone, or a Wavelength Zone, you must enable the Zone\.
+For information about how to enable Wavelength Zones, see [Enabling zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#enable-zone-group) in the *Amazon EC2 User Guide for Linux Instances*\.

 **To add a subnet to your VPC using the console**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.